 If you have tooth decay, you will experience some symptoms as the process progresses.
 The symptoms include:

 The method of treating decayed teeth depends on the extent of the decay.

 Tooth decay results in damage to the tooth’s enamel due to the presence of acid, bacteria, and plaque.
 Eating foods that contain sugar and acid and not practicing good dental hygiene increase the risk of tooth decay.
-Symptoms of tooth decay include pain, tooth sensitivity, bad breath and the appearance of brown, grey or black spots on your teeth.
-If you have tooth decay, your dentist will recommend a treatment method depending on the extent of the decay.
+Symptoms of tooth decay include pain, tooth sensitivity, bad breath, and the appearance of brown, grey, or black spots on your teeth.
+If you have tooth decay, your dentist in Mississauga, ON will recommend a treatment method depending on the extent of the decay.